MikeHillberg/tempo/Tempo2/Assets/Help.md

 * `button$` finds AppBarButton and Button, but not ButtonBase (because it doesn't end with "button")
 * `button.*peer` finds ButtonAutomationPeer

+## Wildcard info

+In wildcard syntax "." means any character, and "*" means any number of any character.

+Note that search strings aren't substrings ("contains").
+So for example `button` finds Button but not ButtonBase or ToggleButton.
+To find all three, search for `*button*`.

-## Type::Member search syntax
+# Type::Member search syntax

 You can search for a member of a type using "::".
 For example

 `button::click` finds the ButtonBase.Click event.

-## Searching with Advanced Query Syntax
+# Searching with Advanced Query Syntax

 You can also use AQS to restrict searches, which are in the form of "Property:Value".